aboutcode-org/aboutcode-toolkit/docs/source/general.rst

 Run attrib to Generate a Product Attribution Notice Package
 -----------------------------------------------------------

-When you have generated the AboutCode Toolkit files by gen, you can then run attrib to generate your product attribution notice package.
+When you have generated ABOUT file(s) by gen, you can then run attrib to generate your product attribution notice package.
 The official attrib parameters are defined here: :ref:`reference`

 Here is an example of a attrib command: